linkcd/blog-hexo/source/_posts/5-Days-with-Claw-Agents-The-Moments-That-Genuinely-Surprised-Me.md

 These two agents are roughly equal in authority, each operating in their own workspace.

-The workflow was straightforward: I asked the **Daily-News** to collect the latest news from popular Norwegian websites, generate an aggregated summary, and pass it to the **Publisher**, which would then publish it to the website.
+The workflow was straightforward: I asked the **Daily-News** to collect the latest news from popular Middle East news websites, generate an aggregated summary, and pass it to the **Publisher**, which would then publish it to the website.

 A clean separation of duties, right?
 Each agent works in its own domain, doing what it does best.